duyviqro1/logistic_dataset_analyse/README.md

 The analysis provides actionable insights, such as identifying high-failure regions and peak-hour traffic patterns, allowing the business to refine shipping policies and driver allocation strategies.
 ________________________________________
-Technologies Used: Python, Pandas, Matplotlib, Seaborn, Scikit-learn.
+Technologies Used: Python (Pandas, Matplotlib, Seaborn, Scikit-learn).